 Ok, ready for the meat?

-How to Monetize your Blog in 2017
+How to Monetize your Blog in 2020 and beyond

 There are lots of different ways to monetize your blog, but they can be broken down into a few basic categories.